TMI Episcopal: History

-The first rector and headmaster of WTMA/TMI, the Reverend Allan Lucien Burleson, had been prepared at the Shattuck School, founded by J. Lloyd Breck in 1858.
-Breck was a protege of the great William Augustus Muhlenberg, "father" of the church school in America.
-Burleson served as the head of school between 1893 and 1900.
-WTMA was largely funded by donations from wealthy residents of the eastern seaboard, many of whom had been inspired by speeches Johnston had given on the importance of academic and moral education for all young men.
-When the school first opened, there were just six teachers and twelve students.
+The first rector and headmaster was Allan Lucien Burleson, a priest who had previously worked at the Shattuck School as headmaster between 1893 and 1900.
+The school was then largely funded by donations from wealthy residents of the eastern seaboard, many of whom had heard Johnston speak on the importance of academic and moral education for all young men.
+When the school first opened, there were six teachers and twelve students.

-One of the great educators in Texas history took over WTMA in 1926.
-Dr W. W. Bondurant changed the name to "Texas Military Institute."
-In 1936 Bishop Capers, feeling the pinch created by the Great Depression, sold TMI to Bondurant, who sold the school back to the Episcopal Church in 1952.
-Back in 1926 Bondurant had merged the Upper School of San Antonio Academy with TMI.
-Bondurant was a strong Presbyterian layman, yet the chaplain remained an Episcopal priest and the Book of Common Prayer continued to be used in daily chapel services.
+W. W. Bondurant changed the name to "Texas Military Institute" in 1926.
+In 1936, Bishop William Theodotus Capers sold TMI to Bondurant, who sold the school back to the Episcopal Church in 1952.
+In 1926, Bondurant had merged the Upper School of San Antonio Academy with TMI.
+The Book of Common Prayer continued to be used in daily chapel services.

-By the 1930s, the school was considered by some to be one of the best schools in America.

-Although Bishop Johnston had, in part, intended the school to train young men for seminary and eventual ordination in the Episcopal Church, the school has always been open to students of any religious faith or lack thereof.
+Although Bishop Johnston had, in part, intended the school to train young men for seminaries in the Episcopal Church, the school has always been open to students of any religious faith.

 The JROTC, or Corps of Cadets, has been optional for girls since their admission in 1972, and for boys since 1974.

-From 2005 to 2017, the school presented itself by the name of TMI: The Episcopal School of Texas.
-However, in December 2017 under the new leadership of its 31st headmaster, the Rev. Scott J. Brown, the school decided to change its official title to TMI Episcopal.

-Three Presidents of the United States have visited the school.
-The first was William Taft.
-The next was John F. Kennedy, who visited on November 21, 1963, the day before his assassination.
-The most recent was George W. Bush.
-Future President Theodore Roosevelt also visited when he was in San Antonio recruiting for the Rough Riders.

-In the summer of 2009, Katharine Jefferts Schori, the Presiding Bishop of the Episcopal Church, visited the school and gave a speech on the importance of Episcopal schools to the overall mission of the Church.